The Beginning of HOME

 |The BIG day - B = freshman, A = 2nd gd, P = PreK.
 It was a little sad not being in the pic this year.
 Normally it's my first day too, but with the addition of S this summer & Baby #5 in Nov, I'm taking the whole year OFF!|

-Okay, so here's where I'm going to tell the truth… Like every book/blog/article stated, "Adoption is hard."
-In fact, if you had asked me during the first two weeks whether I recommended adoption, the answer probably would have been NO. :( Why??
-Those first two weeks were just rough.
-S had some epic melt-downs.
-Even though (again) every book/blog/article warned me about toddler tantrums (so I can't say I didn't know they were coming), the reality is much worse than the idea!!!
-And S was sooo needy.
-Why could this boy not entertain himself for even one minute?!?
+Like the books/blogs/articles stated, "Adoption is hard."
+And I hate to admit it now, but if you had asked me during the first two weeks whether I recommended adoption, the answer may have been "No." :( Those first two weeks were just rough.
+The epic melt-downs.
+Even though we'd been warned about toddler tantrums (so I can't say I didn't know they were coming), the reality is much worse than the idea!!!
+And S was so needy.
 I even discussed this with our social worker during our first post-placement visit.
 She reminded us that it's better to have a kid like that, than one that plays by himself in his room for hours.
 Of course, we agreed.
 (Our agency has been great about offering support & resources & being nonjudgmental.)

-Even though rationally, I knew the adjustment was hardest one S, it was also hard on everyone else in the family.
+Even though I knew the adjustment was hardest one S, I can't ignore everyone else's feeling.
+It was challenging for the whole family.
 Poor P (the former baby of the family) just wanted things to go back to "normal."
 One day I mentioned that school was starting soon and things would go back to normal, meaning going to bed early & waking up early.

 P responded: "Does that mean we're going to take S back to China? "